BlinkTagInc/gtfs-to-html/README.md

 ### zipOutput

-{Boolean} Whether or not to zip the output into one zip file.
+{Boolean} Whether or not to zip the output into one zip file named `timetables.zip`.
 Defaults to `false`.

 ```
     "zipOutput": false